abhirup-m/presentations/HKModel-Typst/main.typ

 #show heading: set block(below: 1.5em)

 == In A Nutshell
-// #item-by-item(mode: gray)[
 - An _exactly solvable_ model that displays correlation-driven transition from a _non-Fermi liquid_ to a _Mott insulator_.
 - Analyse the non-Fermi liquid in this _controlled setting_ to understand its features.
-- Study the _superconducting instability_ of this metal to figure out the nature of the superconductor arising from this exotic normal state.
+- Study a generalisation of this model to obtain _Fermi arcs_
-// ]

-= Where Does This Fit?
+= Where Do Mott Insulators and Non-Fermi Liquids Fit in the "Standard Model"?

 == Mott Insulators Are Different